 Rupert is the founder of Gamer Network - the games media business behind the successful EGX event and websites such as Eurogamer and GamesIndustry.biz.

 "SpecialEffect is a wonderful charity and I'm proud that Gamer Network has been able to support it over the past few years by introducing hundreds of thousands of gamers to the incredible work they've been doing.
 Their tireless determination to ensure everybody can enjoy games, no matter their disability, is an inspiration."

 Johnny Minkley is an award-winning games writer and broadcaster, and former editor of Eurogamer TV.

-Peter is the CEO of EA, and also leads the company’s Competitive Gaming Division.
+Peter is the CEO of Liverpool Football Club.
 He has more than 30 years of experience in gaming, entertainment and consumer products.
-Prior to joining EA, he served as Corporate Vice President of the Interactive Entertainment Business of Microsoft Corp., President and COO of SEGA of America and Senior Vice President of marketing at Reebok International Ltd.
+Prior to joining Liverpool, he served as CEO of EA, President and COO of SEGA of America, and Senior Vice President of marketing at Reebok International Ltd.